-TB skin testing for the community at the Larimer County Health Department is currently suspended.
+TB skin testing for the community at the Larimer County Health Department's Fort Collins and Loveland offices is currently suspended.
+TB skin testing is still available at the Estes Park Health Department Office.
+Call (970) 577-2050.
 See alternative TB testing sites.
 Please contact one of the locations for current prices and hours.

 - Surveillance and annual reporting of tuberculosis cases in Larimer County